-For companies trying to enter the Japanese market or grow their business in Japan, it may be worth knowing that so-called traditional mass media such as national papers, magazines, and especially TV, still have a strong influence on Japanese audiences due to their extensive coverage across the country as well as respect from the entire population.
+To begin with, know that companies trying to enter the Japanese market ‘or grow their business in Japan) would do well to note that so-called traditional mass media such as national papers, magazines and especially TV still have a strong influence on Japanese audiences.
+This is due to their extensive coverage across the country as well as the respect that these channels receive from the entire population.

-As professional PR consultants, we are often asked by new market entrants and foreign prospects on how to roll out communication plans in Japan.
-You may be surprised to know most of such international work starts with no magic, but the basics of defining yourself and your goals.
+As professional PR consultants, we are often asked by new market entrants and foreign prospects on how to roll out communication plans for Japan.
+You may be surprised to know most of such international work starts not with magic but the basics of first defining your brand and your goals for Japan.

+To begin, clarify your positioning, goal and communication mechanisms.
 Positioning starts with B2B or B2C.
-If you are in a B2B market including B2B2C, your targets are business users who can be reached through channels and influenced by third-party views such as positive coverage in trade/business media.
+If you are in a B2B market (including B2B2C), your targets are business users who can be reached through channels and influenced via third-party means such as positive coverage in trade/business media.
 If you are in the B2C market, the targets are consumers directly.

-In any case, you would need to promote both your product and company in the long run.
+In either case, you would need to promote both your product and company in the long run.
 So, you need to consider which to prioritize and plot steps.
-From then, either initially raise recognition of your product and move on to corporate branding, or first bring attention to your brand and boost understanding about your product later on.
+From there, either initially raise recognition of your product and move on to corporate branding or alternatively bring attention first to your brand and boost understanding about your product later on.

 Define how long and how much you can spend to achieve your business goals.
 Then you will be able to design a rough communication schedule and plan tied with your business/marketing strategy.

-Upon planning, if you do not have your staff stationed in Japan yet, you may instead want to work with local business partners and/or consult with local agencies in areas such as law, PR, surveys, promotion, events, and advertisement to conduct extensive research and market analysis.
-The Public Relations Society of Japan lists PR agencies to meet with various criteria including business category, industry, size, location etc.
+Upon planning, if you do not have your staff stationed in Japan yet, you may instead want to work with local business partners and/or consult with local agencies in areas such as law, PR, surveys, promotion, events and advertisement to conduct extensive research and market analysis.
+The Public Relations Society of Japan lists PR agencies that meet various criteria and breaks these out by business category, industry, size, location etc.

-Concerning the budget, it is highly recommended to secure at least about US $110,000 per year for B2B communication activities.
-Marketing campaigns including advertising requires an extra budget.
+Concerning budgets, it is highly recommended to secure at least about USD 110,000 per year for B2B communication activities.
+Additional marketing campaigns and activations (including advertising) require extra budget to account for the expenses.
 B2C communications will generally need to secure ten times more budget than B2B.

 When done with strategy planning, it is time to move on to communication activities by leveraging relevant media.

-Although some changes have been implemented, what is still unique about Japanese media is first, the language.
-The Japanese-speaking population is slightly more than one percent of the world, which consists of the third-largest economy.
-Secondly, the existence of press clubs is unique but very useful as most major media and market players are in there; thus making it more apt to conduct ‘official’ message delivery.
+Although some changes have been implemented, what is still unique about Japanese media is the language.
+While the Japanese-speaking population is slightly more than one percent of the world, Japan is the third-largest economy.
+Secondly, the existence of press clubs is unique but very useful as most major media and market players are in there; thus making it more apt to conduct “official” message delivery.
 Companies use press clubs located in ministries, government bodies, and trade organizations to deliver announcements, while the registered press uses the club to get exclusive stories in an organizationally controlled way.
 So, it will be no harm to do some research on whether there is any press club that your target media can be a member of while securing your Japanese-speaking arms.

 Compile a fact sheet listing facts and figures as noted above, and put together a target media list.
 Then, it is time to start building relations with key journalists who can be influential supporters.
 Become or nurture a spokesperson, ideally with media training, and deliver your message through interviews, briefings, and press conferences, depending on the business schedule.
 And/or, you may want to leverage your product and roll out press releases, present publicity, movie/TV placement, and magazine/web tie-ups.